 I know the feeling.
 In late 1998, I was on a collision course with a suicidal depression.
 In previous years, around Christmas time, I had made gifts for my niece and nephews.
 One year it was watercolors of dinosaurs playing basketball (try to imagine a brontosaurus dribbling downcourt on a fast break).
 Another year I did an illustrated book.
 Yet another year I made papier mache masks, and the next it was a seven-foot tall cardboard and papier mache totem poll that you could take apart and reassemble.
 My piece de resistance was a miniature golf course with interchangeable putting surfaces for reconfiguring the holes.

 I can't begin to describe the hours of pleasure those projects brought me, and how I much I looked forward to my once-a-year excursions from life as usual, where I would plot and scheme and plan and draw and buy new materials and go to the pantry where I had my art supplies stowed away in an old roasting pan.
 Then, out on the kitchen table, I could get down to the serious business of pretending I was Leonardo da Vinci.

 But this year I couldn't be bothered.
 The pencils stayed in their drawers, the art supplies remained in the pantry.
-Jodie Foster could have called me saying she was lonely and I would have hung up the phone.
+People Magazine's most glamorous woman could have called me saying she was lonely and I would have hung up the phone.

 Anhedonia and Depression